jamesguo71/re/final_project_report.md

 ### 2. Freed in another function

-Here is a C program that malloc for two pointers, then frees one, after which makes an alias and frees the alias in another function `do_p`, then use the pointer for assignment.
+Here is a C program that does `malloc` for two pointers, then frees one, after which makes an alias and frees the alias in another function `do_p`, then uses the pointer for assignment.

 ```c
 #include <stdlib.h>